Friday, February 26, 2016

 Another descent into that methamphetamine mind

-WARNING: There is only one other post like this that has appeared on this blog before.
+WARNING: There are only one other posts like this that have appeared on this blog before.
 It is an excerpt from something I am working on and another experiment on my part.
 Be aware there is some rough language and drug and sex references.
 It's an instant-messaging internet conversation between a meth-addicted young sometimes prostitute and a lonely old man in his 60s with all the inherent typographical errors intact.

 All material Copyright©Tim Jones